EDM-Project/EDM/README.md

 POC project in DMS(Distributed Shared Memory).

-EDM is external distributed memory mechanism for splitting the application state among multiple storage units and instances in cloud environment.
+EDM is external distributed memory mechanism for splitting the application state in cloud environment.

 /poc directory implements the following design: